siddharth201/MyNotes/Swift/Multithreading/ModernConcurrency/Concurrency_Apple_Doc.md

 In contrast, there’s no safe way to wrap asynchronous code so you can call it from synchronous code and wait for the result.
 The Swift standard library intentionally omits this unsafe functionality — trying to implement it yourself can lead to problems like subtle races, threading issues, and deadlocks. </br></br>When adding concurrent code to an existing project, work from the top down.
 Specifically, start by converting the top-most layer of code to use concurrency, and then start converting the functions and methods that it calls, working through the project’s architecture one layer at a time.
 There’s no way to take a bottom-up approach, because synchronous code can’t ever call asynchronous code.

 ## Calling Asynchronous Functions in Parallel

+Calling an asynchronous function with await runs only one piece of code at a time.
+While the asynchronous code is running, the caller waits for that code to finish before moving on to run the next line of code.
+For example, to fetch the first three photos from a gallery, you could await three calls to the downloadPhoto(named:) function as follows: